TobseF/kochamer/README.md

 Each story/branch can provide its own mini-changelog.
 And before a release you can easily merge them together.
 In addition it supports `public` and `private` sections.

+This script has no dependencies and doesn't need gradle or maven to run.

 ## Problem
 We maintain our changelog for our product in the git repository next to the code.
 Every branch is based on a user story with a corresponding log entry.